Pumpkin Jam number 3 is just around the corner!

 Model entries must:

 Be entirely the participant’s own creation–while outside advice is allowed, the actual executive decisions and creation of the model must be the participant’s.
 No remixes.
+Specifically, they must be original--making designs off of preexisting characters, etc, is fine, but no recreating preexisting models is allowed.

 Be entirely devoid of generative AI.
 Not in the modeling, nor the thumbnail generation, nor the description of the model.
 Surrendering the creative process to a machine would entirely defeat the purpose of this whole thing.